DanielLucier/CYBER8420-SemesterProject/misc/pages/ThreatModels.md

 &emsp;<a href="http://www.keycloak.org/docs/3.3/server_admin/topics/threat.html"><strong>Section 3.19, Threat Model Mitigation,</strong></a> of Keycloak's documentation discusses possible security vulnerabilities that could be encountered by any authentication server and provides mitigation strategies to address the vulnerabilities.
 According to <a href = "http://www.keycloak.org/docs/3.3/server_admin/topics/threat/csrf.html"><strong>the CSRF section</strong></a>, a possible CSRF vulnerability is identified, and a mitigation strategy is provided:

-<p style="margin-left:.5in">"The only part of Keycloak that really falls into CSRF is the user account management pages.
+<blockquote>"The only part of Keycloak that really falls into CSRF is the user account management pages.
 To mitigate this Keycloak sets a state cookie and also embeds the value of this state cookie within hidden form fields or query parameters in action links.
-This query or form parameter is checked against the state cookie to verify that the call was made by the user."</p>
+This query or form parameter is checked against the state cookie to verify that the call was made by the user."</blockquote>